by-jp/www.byjp.me/content/notes/twitter/241292270974955520/index.md

 - imported
 - from-twitter
 ---
 I made this a while ago, but it needed polishing.
-Close enough now:\
+Close enough now:

-\
-Short URLs you can speak: [https://iconic.im/](https://iconic.im/)\
+Short URLs you can speak: {{% linkrot "iconic.im" "my site for visual shortlinks" %}}
-\

 Thoughts?